About the author

 I was born in 1978 in a little corner of Africa which has long since been washed away by the ravages of political and economic turmoil, and I’ve spent time in more than 30 countries since then.
 I’m currently living in Melbourne.

-Professionally, I started out in engineering (electro-mechanical), then went into software development, and now I’m doing a PhD in marine ecosystem modelling.
-I cover most of the scientific bases: Lorenz attractors, Deinococcus radiodurans and species distribution models are all within my sphere of geekiness.
+Professionally, I started out in engineering (electro-mechanical), then went into software development, and then did a PhD in marine ecosystem modelling.
+I spend most of my work days doing complex systems modelling, but my scientific interests are across all fields, from Lorenz attractors to Deinococcus radiodurans.

 Having been graced with an extremely popular first name and surname, I often choose to post under the tag ‘Sentinel’ instead.